Srinivas11789/PcapXray/README.md

 ### Additional Information:
 * Tested on Linux
-* Options for Traffic include - Web (HTTP and HTTPS), Tor, Malicious
+* Options for Traffic include - Web (HTTP and HTTPS), Tor, Malicious, ICMP, DNS

 ### Challenges:
   * Unstability of the TK GUI: